JoeyStanley/real/pages/r-workshops.md

 ## *Intro to R ([Part 1](/downloads/180119-intro-to-r-part1) and [Part 2](/downloads/180126-intro-to-r-part2))*

 In this first workshop I cover the basics of R itself.
 I talk about the differences between R and RStudio and I help folks get both installed and running on their computers.
-We creat a simple "Hello, World!" script using R. Part 2 covers the basics of the R language.
+We create a simple "Hello, World!" script using R. Part 2 covers the basics of the R language.
 It is also be a very simple introduction to some core computer coding concepts like declaring variables and variable types.

-*Additional Materials:* You may also be interested in [a PDF of the slides I used in Part 1](/downloads/180119-intro-to-r-part1.pdf) or [a PDF verson of Part 2's handout](/downloads/180126-intro-to-r-part2.pdf).
+*Additional Materials:* You may also be interested in [a PDF of the slides I used in Part 1](/downloads/180119-intro-to-r-part1.pdf) or [a PDF version of Part 2's handout](/downloads/180126-intro-to-r-part2.pdf).
 An older version that combines elements of both parts can be found here as a [PDF](/downloads/170912-intro-to-r-handout.pdf) or [RMarkdown](/downloads/170913-intro_to_R) file.

 <br/>